 Christopher’s defence practice is wide and varied.
-He has an exclusive Crown Court practice with the exception of private instructions in the Magistrates Court.
+He has an exclusively Crown Court practice with the exception of private instructions in the Magistrates Court and serious matters originating in the Magistrates Court.
 The details regarding the types of cases that he undertakes are, in the main, set out in the remainder of this profile.

 Christopher has been instructed in relation to both defence and prosecution fraud trials – both as a junior alone and as a led junior.
 Christopher receives instructions direct from the CPS Specialist Fraud Unit.